90Byte/90bytes.github.io/_posts/2021-08-09-javascript-event-loop.md

 So, how does JavaScript operate?
 It pulls tasks from a task queue called the event loop and performs them in a single call stack.
 Once a task on the call stack is completely finished, it fetches the next task from the queue.

 Then how about heavy operations like I/O?
-This is handled by Web API, which functions like libc for JavaScript, processing these operations in threads hidden behind the JavaScript engine, and responding with callbacks.
+This is handled by Web API[^2], which functions like libc for JavaScript, processing these operations in threads hidden behind the JavaScript engine, and responding with callbacks[^3].
 Precisely, it starts a task with a callback by inserting it into the event loop task queue.
 JavaScript frequently uses patterns like this:
 ```javascript
 setTimeout(function(){
 // some task..